 Some of Australia's best chardonnay is grown in Beechworth by boutique growers – the most acclaimed being Giaconda, but the region also produces renowned pinot noir and other cool-climate varietals.
 Visit cellar doors and sample the best of the region with stunning backdrops and views out to Mt Buffalo.

 Follow up a day at the cellar doors with dinner at one of Beechworth's abundance of city-quality eateries.
-Book ahead for a degustation dinner at Provenance, sample local varietals at the rustic Indigo Vineyard, or linger over lunch at the Green Shed Bistro and Gigi's of Beechworth.
+Book ahead for a degustation dinner at Provenance, sample local varietals at the rustic Indigo Vineyard, and then round out your day with a few beers and bites at The Empire Hotel or renowned Bridge Road Brewers.

 A long history